 Yes, but you do so at the risk that for some reason the district will not be listed.
 Generally speaking, it is a good idea to wait until the listing process is at least well underway and appears to be on track before doing any substantial work.
 You will not be eligible to claim the credit until the district is actually listed.
 If you complete your project before the district is listed, you will not be able to claim the credit at all unless the listing is completed within a year after your completion date.

-The state credit is claimed in the year the rehabilitation is completed.
-If the full amount of the credit is not claimed in the first year, it can be carried forward for up to ten years.
-There is no carry-back for the State credit.
+The credit is claimed in the year the rehabilitation is completed.
+If you cannot use up the full amount of the credit in the first year, it can be carried forward.
+The Federal credit may be carried forward for up to twenty years, and back for one year.
+The State credit may be carried forward for up to ten years.
+There is no carryback for the State credit.

 By taking on taxpayers under a limited partnership arrangement and maintaining a minority ownership interest as a general partner, many nonprofit organizations have been able to use the tax credits to their advantage.